Through youth and family-focused interventions, OnTrAK services in the Wasilla area include:

 Assistance in setting goals and planning to reach youth

 Individual and family counseling

 Educational and vocational support

-The OnTrAK team provides community education to identify youth as early as possible, decrease stigma, and create a supportive and understanding community.
-We walk with youth and families to understand their experiences and empower them to work toward their educational, personal, social, and occupational goals.
+The OnTrAK team provides community education to identify symptoms of psychosis in youths as early as possible, to decrease stigma surrounding psychosis, and create a supportive and understanding community.
+We work with youths and families to understand their experiences and empower them to work toward their educational, personal, social, and occupational goals.

 We are here to help.